Visa & Legal

 Quick Answer

-Georgia's Remotely from Georgia program allows remote workers to live and work legally in Georgia for up to one year.
-You apply online, the income requirement is $2,000/month, and most nationalities can enter Georgia visa-free for 365 days regardless.
-The program gives you a certificate that makes opening a Georgian bank account easier — the main practical benefit.
-Tbilisi is genuinely one of the best remote work bases in the world for 2026.
+Georgia's Remotely from Georgia program allows remote workers to live and work legally for up to one year.
+Income requirement: $2,000/month.
+Most nationalities can enter Georgia visa-free for 365 days regardless.
+The program's main value: makes opening a Georgian bank account easier.

 Who Actually Needs It